IngaObloza/software-testing-portfolio/README.md

 On this site I organize and also I would like to share my all gained experience from personal studies and researches.
 I currently do not have a mentor, but i'm doing my best work and training with open mind and determination.
-I am open to any feedback, criticism, and help with professional development.
+I am open to any feedback, criticism, and help with professional development and growth.
 So, let's stay in touch! :]

 ## Tech skills I'm developing & tools I’m learning